matloff/omsi/README.md

 students and instructors.
 The system is easy to install and use, and can be run on Macs, Windows and Linux.

-Here is a screenshot of an example screen from the student's point of
+Below is a screenshot of an example screen from the student's point of view.
-view:

 ![alt text](Screenshot.png)

+The details will be presented below, but even now the basic layout is
+clear:  In the left panel, the student chooses which exam question to work on; the question itself is shown in the upper-right panel; and the student writes the solution in the lower-right panel.

 <h2>
 <a name="benstudent">